 Councillors make decisions that address the needs of Auckland as a whole.

-In a typical day, a councillor might:
+On a typical day, a councillor might:

-- attend a governing body or committee meeting
+- attend a Governing Body or committee meeting

 - hear an update on progress in preventing the spread of kauri dieback